princebirring/Bayesian-Statistics-for-Data-Science/README.md

 • Work both individually and as a team.<br/>

-## Final Project:
-Medical Cost Personal Datasets | Insurance Forecast by using Linear Regression<br/>
+## Final Project: Medical Cost Personal Datasets
-Final Project for DATS 6450: Bayesian Statistics by Brent Skoumal & Prince Birring<br/>
+Insurance Forecast by using Linear Regression and MCMC for Final Project for DATS 6450: Bayesian Statistics by Brent Skoumal & Prince Birring<br/>
 Dataset: https://www.kaggle.com/mirichoi0218/insurance/data

 ### Identify & Acquire